-In executive job search, social media and social networking matter.
+In executive job search, social media and online presence matter.

 Are you an executive job seeker who resists having an online presence?